-The city of Morgan in Redwood County is undertaking a $20.5 million wastewater project to replace its old and inefficient mechanical plant for a stabilization pond treatment system.
+The city of Morgan in Redwood County is undertaking a $20.5 million project to replace its aging mechanical plant for a pond system.

 Does it seems like the number of alerts due to wildfires has increased in the past few years?
 We’ve had 26 air-quality alerts since 2015—14 of those due to wildfire smoke.
 That’s twice the number of smoke-related alerts in the previous 7 years.

 Did you know rain gardens help prevent rainwater runoff?
 That means less pollutants flowing directly into nearby streams and ponds.
 The latest #OurMN video features what Minnesota GreenCorps is doing in Winona County!

 By 2100, summer in Brainerd may be like that now felt over 300 miles farther south.
 That's equal to moving Brainerd 217 feet south every day.
 MPCA is working to help communities build resiliency.

 Recognizing the importance of water quality in the thousands of lakes and miles of streams across the prairie landscape, Pioneer Public Television in western Minnesota films a segment on MPCA’s citizen water monitoring programs.

 Rachel's 4-H project in high school led to a career in civil engineering with an environmental focus.

 One of MPCA's most important jobs is to issue timely air, water and land permits that protect human health and the environment.
 Data shows that the agency continues to improve its permitting efficiency.